Ádám Szalai: Return

 On 18 September 2014, Pál Dárdai was appointed as Hungary's interim manager.
 Eight days later, Szalai announced his return to the national team as the new coach stated the player was one of the side's "leading personalities".

 On 11 October 2014, Szalai marked his return by featuring the full 90 minutes in Romania in a 1–1 draw for the Euro 2016 qualifiers.
-Three days later, for the same competition, he scored the game's only goal for an away win over the Faroe Islands in Tórshavn.
+Three days later, in the same competition, he scored the game's only goal for an away win over the Faroe Islands in Tórshavn.
 After the victorious qualifying play-off match against Norway, he was recorded on video attending a bar in Budapest where fans were celebrating, and after giving a rousing speech about how they suffered the most during the unsuccessful period of Hungarian football, bought 200 shots of pálinka for the people present; the next day, he jokingly noted in a Facebook comment that he did not remember giving a speech.

 Szalai was selected for Hungary's Euro 2016 squad.
 He started and scored the opening goal in their first game in the tournament, a 2–0 defeat of Austria in Bordeaux which marked his first after a 40-match dry spell that lasted over a year; shortly before this happened, the Hungarian fans were chanting the name of fellow striker Dániel Böde, demanding a substitution.

 On 10 October 2016, Szalai netted for the third time in the 2018 World Cup qualifying phase, helping to a 2–0 victory in Latvia.
 In June 2021, he was selected as captain to the final 26-man squad for the rescheduled Euro 2020 tournament, scoring in the final group fixture for a 2–2 draw against Germany where he also assisted András Schäfer.

 Szalai announced his retirement for the second time on 21 September 2022, his last match being in the UEFA Nations League against Italy.

+Coaching career

+In October 2024, Szalai joined Marco Rossi's coaching staff at the Hungarian national team.
+His first game was a 1–1 home draw against the Netherlands in the Nations League, with player Zsolt Nagy having previously commented that Szalai's addition could be a motivating factor.

+In the first half of the reverse Nations League fixture against Netherlands on 16 November 2024, Szalai collapsed on the bench and was subsequently hospitalised.
+The following day, as his condition had stabilised, he was released.

+On 16 October 2025, Szalai completed a international training course for national team players and obtained his UEFA coaching licence.